baguapro/linqcpp/README.md

 ```
 As long as the data that is extracted can be stored in a std::deque the lib will
 return the result as a deque without error.
-As will be seen later then applies
-when returning results as other container types.

 ### extract data and return results as std::set